sendhilg/zendesk-search/README.md

         $ python -m venv zendesk_venv
         $ source ./zendesk_venv/bin/activate

+After the virtual environment is created, use the package manager 'pip' to install requirements for the application.

+    $ pip install -r requirements.txt

 ## Creating tables and loading data for search:
 The project uses [Django](https://www.djangoproject.com/) framework to create table in a default SQLite Database.
 Django ORM is used to load data from json files.

-    Create tables by running the migrate command at the project direcotry:
+    Create tables by running the migrate command at the project directory:

         $ python manage.py migrate